SciML/Catalyst.jl/docs/src/introduction_to_catalyst/advanced_intro_to_catalyst.md

 Frequently when working with Catalyst, we need to represent a species or parameter (or variables, when [CRNs are coupled with equations](@ref ref)).
 Primarily this happens when we set the initial conditions and parameter values of a simulation, but it is also relevant when we e.g. [designate which species to plot](@ref simulation_plotting_options) or [updates a parameter during a simulation](@ref simulation_structure_interfacing_integrators).
 There are three different ways to represent species and parameters, each with their pros and cons.
 Here we will provide a short overview of each.

 ### [Symbol-based designation](@id advanced_intro_to_catalyst_designations_syms)
 Throughout this documentation, we primarily represent parameters and species using symbols.
-Here, we represent $X$ through its corresponding [symbol](https://docs.julialang.org/en/v1/base/base/#Core.Symbol), `:X` is used (a `Symbol` is created by pre-pending an expression with `:`).
+Here, we represent $X$ through its corresponding [symbol](https://docs.julialang.org/en/v1/base/base/#Core.Symbol), `:X` is used (a symbol is created by pre-pending an expression with `:`).
 E.g. to simulate the following model:
 ```@example advanced_intro_to_catalyst_designations
 using Catalyst
 rs_dsl = @reaction_network begin
     (p,d), 0 <--> X
 end
 ```
-we can represent our initial conditions and parameters with their respective `Symbol` forms:
+we can represent our initial conditions and parameters with their respective symbol forms:
 ```@example advanced_intro_to_catalyst_designations
 using  OrdinaryDiffEq
 u0_syms = [:X => 1.0]